seoulai/seoulai.github.io/hackathon.md

 - Portfolio value = cash + balance amount * current value (at 18:50)
 - Agents with a return lower than 0% will be disqualified.
 - If there is a tie, the agent with the higher transaction number wins.

-# Prizes

-The winner will receive Apple AirPods.

 # Important information